Nontraditional Households And Bankruptcy

 Relationship Specifics For The Means Test

-In regards to the means test, there are very specific rules for married and non-married people.
-However, the rules are less clear for individuals in other types of living arrangements, such as roommates or people who have lived together as husband and wife but are not legally married.
+In regard to the means test, there are very specific rules for married and nonmarried people.
+However, the rules are less clear for individuals in other types of living arrangements, such as roommates or people who have lived together as husband and wife, but are not legally married.

 Put Experienced Representation On Your Side

-If you are a non-traditional household with a significant portion of debt weighing you down, then talk to the experienced attorneys at Kruger & Schwartz.
-We've handled hundreds of bankruptcy claims over the last 30 years and know what solutions work best in what situations.
+If you are a nontraditional household with a significant portion of debt weighing you down, then talk to the experienced attorneys at Schwartz Bankruptcy Law Center.
+We’ve handled hundreds of bankruptcy claims over the last 35 years and know what solutions work best in what situations.

-For more information call our Louisville office at 502-485-9200, our New Albany office at 812-945-9200, or call either office toll free at 866-366-3328.
+For more information call our Louisville office at 812-945-9200, our New Albany office at 502-791-9521, or call either office toll-free at 866-366-3328.
 You may also set up a free initial consultation online.
 Our attorneys are available for weekend, after-hours and in-home appointments upon request.